satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 there is no measure of the quality of a review; and reviews take a lot of time and once submitted cannot evolve.

+There are too few reviewers provided with too little information who go unacknowledged, and the quality of their contributions goes unmeasured work quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.

 In this article, we raise five problems with the current process for reviewing scientific articles, and argue that we could address all of these problems by opening up the review process to include many